jhyn1687/jhyn1687/README.md

 ### Hey!

 I am a NCG SWE at Roblox.
-Currently in the User Connections team.
+Currently on the User Connections team.

 You can check out my portfolio on my [Website](https://jhyn.dev).